 Memorial Day at Mojave Cemetery

-Special recognition will be given to Gold Star Mother, Hilaria Hannon whose son Marine Pfc.
+Mojave's Gold Star Mother, Hilaria Hannon was presented a bouquet of roses by Paul Holzer.
+Hannon's son, Marine Pfc.
 Fernando Hannon, 19, was killed in an explosion in Al Anbar Province in Iraq in 2004 while serving as a rifleman with the 1st Marine Division.
 Fernando was the fifth generation of his family to serve in the U.S. military.